emhoracek/libbyhoracek.com/clt.md

 * Skilled volunteer labor
 * Donated or discounted building supplies

+The CLT can partner with local unions and technical schools since the buildings can be excellent learning opportunities for students and apprentices.

-Money can come from federal, state, and local grants, as well as loans.
+Finally, money can come from federal, state, and local grants, as well as loans.
 Some specialized loan funds offer "patient money" with low rates to programs like community land trusts.

 The value of donated items, land, and labor of can often also be considered match funds when applying for grants.

+<a class="right" href="#top">Return to top</a>